DIFoundation/NexaPoll/Resources/frontend.md

   - /create-dao — Create DAO wizard
   - /profile — User profile

+# Backend Related

 ## Data and backend considerations
 - On-chain RPC only is possible but:
   - For lists (all DAOs, proposals, votes) a direct contract call is possible for DAOs (factory returns array), but proposals and votes across many governors may need an indexer (TheGraph) for good UX.
   - Proposal events: use Governor events (ProposalCreated, VoteCast, ProposalQueued, ProposalExecuted).
 Without an indexer, frontend can read events via provider.getLogs but this is slow for many DAOs; consider adding a light server or TheGraph subgraph later.
 - For token metadata (ERC721 baseURI), fetch tokenURI via the token contract.

-Edge cases and UX defensive checks
+## Edge cases and UX defensive checks
 - Proposer cannot vote on own proposal (enforce in UI and show message).
 - Time-based values: votingDelay and votingPeriod in blocks — translate to estimated time using average block time for the network; show both block counts and friendly durations.
 - Token types: handle both ERC20 and ERC721 tokens gracefully.